Femfus/light-button/README.md

-# Dark Mode Toggle and FPS Display
+# Dark Mode Toggle

-## Features
+## About
-- Displays FPS in the top-left corner.
-- Smooth transition effect when the FPS changes.
-- Lightweight and non-intrusive.
-- Easy to integrate into any Roblox game.
+- this is a simple project i made becuase i was board

 ## Files
 - `index.html`: Main HTML structure for the dark mode toggle and FPS display.